oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

   * Decide if the changes you are making to non-dynamic MBean attributes can be applied by rolling the affected clusters or Managed Server instances or if the change required a full domain shutdown.
   * If a full domain shut down is requried, stop all running WebLogic Server instance Pods in your domain and then restart them.
 (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}).)
   * Otherwise, simply restart your domain, which includes rolling clusters.
 (See [Restarting servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restarting-servers" >}}).)
-* See [Debugging](#debugging) for ways to check if the situational configuration is taking effect or if there are errors.
+* See [Debugging](#debugging) for ways to check if the configuration overrides are taking effect or if there are errors.

 Example Domain YAML:
 ```